eleblanc-ai/SweetPea/docs/add-endpoint.md

 -->
 # Creating an API endpoint

 The core server provides HTTP access to your behind-the-scenes functionality (e.g., database access, computations, user management).
-It serves your Application Programming Interface (API) and runs your supporting code according to HTTP requests from the core website.
+It serves your Application Programming Interface (API) and runs your supporting code in response to requests from the core website.

 An API endpoint is a [URL path](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL#path_to_resource) mapped to a function in the core server.
 This tutorial walks through adding a new endpoint (w/ supporting code) to the core server, covering three high-level steps:
 1. [Writing a function](#Writing-a-function)